-The lunar eclipse and safety precautions on observing the lunar eclipse
+Lunar eclipse and safety precautions on observing the lunar eclipse

 The lunar eclipse

-The lunar eclipse occurs when the Sun, the Earth and the moon are nearly on one straight line with the Earth in the middle hiding the sunlight from the moon, The lunar eclipse occurs in the middle of the lunar month (the moon phase is full moon) at a rate of two lunar eclipses per year.
+The lunar eclipse occurs when the Sun, the Earth and the moon are nearly in one straight line with the Earth in the middle hiding the sunlight from the moon, The lunar eclipse occurs in the middle of the lunar month (the moon phase is a full moon) at a rate of two lunar eclipses per year.

-The lunar eclipse can be easily seen from the surface of the Earth, As it lasts for an hour or two hours, in which the surface of the moon gets colored with red and then returns to its original natural color.
+The lunar eclipse can be easily seen from the surface of the Earth, As it lasts for an hour or two hours, in which the surface of the moon gets colored red and then returns to its original natural color.
 When the Earth passes in front of the Sun it forms two types of shadow which are:

 The cone shadow (the umbra).